Tag: evil

 The apple (usually red) is the fruit to represent the fruit of the Tree of the of Good and .
 Not being a red apple fan, it can be hard for me to see the attraction (as Eve was attracted to it).
 It really wasn’t an apple, maybe.
 We don’t know what it was.

 Based upon what was provided in the story of the Fall, neither Adam nor Eve had experienced or evil.
 Therefore, even their concepts of and good were not very deep.
-Describing a beautiful to a person born blind, or beautiful sound to a person born deaf is kind of like trying to explain, good, evil, or life to people who have no experience.
+Describing a beautiful sight to a person born blind, or beautiful sound to a person born deaf is kind of like trying to explain, good, evil, or life to people who have no experience.

 What did the fruit of the Tree of Life have?
 Some people have created imagery that show that the Tree of Life also produces apples.
 That similarity is interesting but peculiar.

 It is the fruit of the trees, though, that show something about God.
 Some say that God put the trees as a test for humanity.
 It might be better to think of them as aspects of God in material form.
-As Christians, we talk about eternal life as the ultimate of following Christ.
+As Christians, we talk about eternal life as the ultimate gift of following Christ.
 Eternal life was originally just a fruit.
-As Christians (and definitely as Nazarenes/Wesleyans/Methodists/etc), we talk about holiness and believe in it.
+As Christians (and definitely as Nazarenes/Wesleyans/Methodists/etc), we talk about and believe in it.
 To be , one must know what evil is…perhaps.

 This, of course, will immediately cause many to shake or tremble, for by that logic, if God is holy (which God is), God must know evil.
 The fruit of the trees shows that.
 Knowing what evil is does not mean one is evil.